About us

 The Singapore-ETH Centre (SEC) is a research centre jointly established by ETH Zurich (Swiss Federal Institute of Technology in Zürich) and Singapore’s National Research Foundation (NRF).
 Located in Singapore, the SEC is a hub for multidisciplinary research on practical and sustainable solutions to current global challenges.
 Its three research programmes – Future Cities Lab Global (FCL Global), Future Resilient Systems (FRS), and Future Health Technologies (FHT) – explore the areas of urban sustainability, resilience and health respectively.

-ETH Zürich (German: Eidgenössische Technische Hochschule Zürich; English: Swiss Federal Institute of Technology Zürich) is a public research university in Zürich, Switzerland.
-Founded by the Shiss federal government in 1854, with the stated mission to educate engineers and scientists; the school focuses primarily on science, technology, engineering, and mathematics, although its 16 departments span a variety of disciplines and subjects.
+ETH Zürich (German: Eidgenössische Technische Hochschule Zürich; English: Swiss Federal Institute of Technology Zurich) is a public research university in Zürich, Switzerland.
+Founded by the Swiss federal government in 1854, with the stated mission to educate engineers and scientists; the school focuses primarily on science, technology, engineering, and mathematics, although its 16 departments span a variety of disciplines and subjects.

 Technische Universität Darmstadt (official English name Technical University of Darmstadt, sometimes also referred to as Darmstadt University of Technology), commonly known as TU Darmstadt, is a research university in the city of Darmstadt, Germany.
 It was founded in 1877 and received the right to award doctorates in 1899.
 TU Darmstadt has assumed a pioneering role in Germany.
 Computer science, electrical engineering, artificial intelligence, mechatronics, business informatics, political science and many more courses were introduced as scientific disciplines in Germany by Darmstadt faculty.